Donald Young (tennis)

-Donald Oliver Young Jr. (born July 23, 1989) is an American professional tennis player.
-Young had a career-high ATP singles ranking of World No. 38 achieved on 27 February 2012 and doubles ranking of No. 43 achieved on 14 August 2017.
+Donald Oliver Young Jr. (born July 23, 1989) is an American professional pickleball player with the American PPA Tour and Major League Pickleball, and also a former professional tennis player.
+Young had a tennis career-high ATP singles ranking of No. 38, achieved on 27 February 2012, and doubles ranking of world No. 43, achieved on 14 August 2017.
 As a junior he was ranked No. 1 in the world in 2005.
-His best singles performance in the Grand Slams was reaching the fourth round of the 2011 US Open, as well as the 2015 US Open.
-In doubles he reached the final of the 2017 French Open partnering Santiago González.
+His best singles performance was reaching the fourth round of the 2011 US Open, as well as the 2015 US Open.
+In doubles, he reached the final of the 2017 French Open, partnering Santiago González.
+In mixed doubles, he reached the final of the 2024 US Open, partnering Taylor Townsend.

 Early life

-Young began playing tennis at age three with mother, Illona, and father, Donald Sr., who are both tennis teaching professionals.
+Young began playing tennis at age three with mother, Illona, and father, Donald sr., who are both tennis teaching professionals.